learnscripture/learnscripture.net/README.rst

 Tests
 =====

-Tests use a mixture of Selenium for front end and lower level unit tests, which combine to give a reasonable level of coverage.
+Tests use a mixture of Selenium/WebTest for front end tests, and lower level unit tests, which combine to give a reasonable level of coverage.
+We use django-functest, which provides a higher level wrapper for both Selenium and WebTest. django-functest was designed to make it easy to write two tests at once - one that runs against Selenium, one against WebTest, but we rarely use this - tests are normally either WebTest, for pages that don't use Javascript, or Selenium, for pages that do.
+This is because the pages that do need Javascript can't usually gracefully degrade in the case when Javascript is not available.

 Many of the detailed lower-level tests are in the 'identity.py' tests, since most business logic runs off Identity.

 Run the tests::

-    ./manage.py test --keepdb learnscripture.tests
+    ./runtests.py

 Server config
 =============